jsenv/core/README.md

 3. A build server serving build files
 4. A test runner executing test files in web browser(s)

 Jsenv cares a lot about the developer experience.
 As a result it can be enjoyed by people without much experience in tooling.
-Or by people wanting to use a simple tool, without hidden complexities.
+People with experience in tooling and seeking for a simple tool without hidden complexities will enjoy it as well.

 [Link to documentation](<https://github.com/jsenv/core/wiki/A)-directory-structure>)